-Now that we’re all spending more time at home, it doesn’t hurt to know what’s blooming.
-And finding the answer is easier than ever with one of the dozens of plant identification apps available.
-But which ones work best and provide the fastest, most reliable material?
-I decided to do a comparison.
+Now that we’re all spending more time at home, it can’t hurt to know what’s blooming.
+And finding the answer is easier than ever with one the many plant identification apps available.
+But which ones work best and provide the fastest, most reliable data?
+To find out, I decided to do a side-by-side comparison.

-To begin, I chose six popular apps, installed them on my phone and uploaded a photo of daisy fleabane (below).
-I immediately discovered that, depending on the database, processing time varied greatly.
-Further, although some apps are popular, they required more access than I felt comfortable giving.
-Nevertheless, they all offered a fun way to expand my knowledge of the plants growing in my community.
+To begin, I chose six popular plant apps and installed them on my phone.
+Then I uploaded a photo of Daisy fleabane (pictured below).
+Within minutes, I discovered that, depending on the database, processing time varied greatly.
+Further, some apps requested more access than I felt comfortable giving.
+That being said, they all offered a fun way to expand my knowledge of the plants growing in my community.

 My results are below.

 Part of a research and educational initiative on plant biodiversity, PlantNet is one of the most popular plant identification apps available.
-Its database is organized into different categories including world flora, useful plants, weeds, invasive plants and plants native to specific continents or countries.
+Its database is organized into world flora, useful plants, weeds, invasive plants and plants native to specific continents or countries.

 PlantNet is a citizen science project that depends on user photos and donations to help identify plants.
 My results were immediate.
 Free